kthohr/optim/docs/source/api/cg.rst

 Algorithm Description
 ---------------------

-The Nonlinear Conjugate Gradient algorithm is used solve to optimization problems of the form
+The Nonlinear Conjugate Gradient (CG) algorithm is used solve to optimization problems of the form

 .. math::